Huda-Alamri/Smart-Stress-Prediction/README.md

 ## 2. Problem Statement

 ## 3. Dataset
-The dataset is Stress Detection from Kaggle Website, it contains 630 rows and 9 columns.
+The dataset is [Nesta CMS](http://effectif.com/nesta "Stress Detection") from Kaggle Website, it contains 630 rows and 9 columns.
 For a better understanding of the database there is the description of a column below:
 | Variable | Definition |
 | :--- |    :----   |
 | sr |snoring rate |